-The war for talent is back.
-Who would have thought that it would be so difficult to hire and retain people after a pandemic that drove record unemployment numbers?
-But the reality is that people are rethinking what their job desires and needs are, and whether they are comfortable returning at all.
+Boom or bust, the war on talent continues.
+Who would have thought that it would be so difficult to hire and retain people after a global pandemic that has been followed by economic uncertainty?
+But the reality is that people are continuing to rethink what their job desires and needs are.

 A Microsoft survey of more than 30,000 global workers showed that 41% of workers were considering quitting or changing professions this year.

 For your business to continue to thrive and grow, you need employees.
-You need to attract and retain them.
+You need to attract, retain and engage them.
 Traditionally, being flexible when it comes to worker schedules has been hard.
 Varying coverage and patterns and allowing changes from week to week created headaches for managers, so they were reluctant to accommodate them.

-More than ever, people want and need to work the shifts that best fit their schedules — both their predictable and unpredictable schedules.
-Being an employer that can accommodate that can be a significant competitive advantage when it comes to hiring and retaining top talent.
+More than ever, people want and need to work the shifts that best fit their needs — both their predictable and unpredictable schedules.
+Being an employer that can accommodate this can be a significant competitive advantage when it comes to attracting, retaining, and engaging top talent.

 Here are seven practices that can go a long way toward improving employee satisfaction: